CSS Nesting Module

 The :where() pseudoclass reduces the specificity of the nesting selector to 0, so the color: red declaration now has a specificity of (0,0,0), and loses to the color: blue declaration before "Order Of Appearance" comes into consideration.

-Note: While one can freely intermix declarations and nested rules, it’s harder to read and somewhat confusing to do so, since all the properties act as if they came before all the rules.
+Note: While one can freely intermix declarations and nested rules, it’s harder to read and somewhat confusing to do so, since the later properties are automatically wrapped in a nested declarations rule that doesn’t appear in the source text.
 For readability’s sake, it’s recommended that authors put all their properties first in a style rule, before any nested rules.
-(This also happens to act slightly better in older user agents; due to specifics of how parsing and error-recovery work, properties appearing after nested rules can get skipped.)
+(This also happens to act slightly better in older user agents: due to specifics of how parsing and error-recovery work, properties appearing after nested rules can get skipped.)

 4. Nesting Selector: the & selector